 (g).
-Click on Generate OTP (Personal details of the applicant will automatically get filled from Aadhar database.
-Candidate need to fill other details like Mobile number and Email Id will be taken from Aadhar Card; same can’t be changed until change is not made in Aadhar.)
+Click on Generate OTP (Personal details of the applicant will automatically get filled from the Aadhar database.
+Candidate needs to fill other details like Mobile Number and Email Id will be taken from Aadhar Card; the same can’t be changed until a change is not made in Aadhar.)

 (h).
 Upload the Geo-tagged Image of Centers